Cloudxtreme/training_material/courses/riak-cs/04-riak-cs-architecture-project.md

 ## Download and Install

-* Download Riak, Stanchion, and Riak CS from Zendesk
+* Download Riak, Stanchion, and Riak CS from http://help.basho.com

 * Install Riak, Stanchion, and Riak CS